 INTERNATIONAL ART COMPETITIONS

-The Herbert Smith Freehills Portrait Award returns for 2025.
 The prestigious painting competition celebrates the very best in contemporary portraiture and will include captivating works from around the world, by both self-taught and more established painters.
 Enter now for the chance to have your work on display in the National Portrait Gallery and win the top prize of £35,000.

 All entries and payments must be submitted by 22.00 on Tuesday 14 January 2025.
 Read more…